How likely are electric cars to suffer a flat battery?

-Nearly all British drivers overestimated the number of breakdowns caused by electric vehicles running out of charge.
+When questioned, nearly all British drivers overestimated the number of breakdowns caused by electric vehicles running out of battery charge.

-A staggering 99 percent of the drivers surveyed by the AA incorrectly estimated how often EVs suffer from a flat battery.
+In fact, a staggering 99 percent of the drivers surveyed by the AA incorrectly guessed how often EVs suffer from a flat battery.

-Such misconceptions undoubtedly contribute to ‘range anxiety’: the fear of running out of battery charge.
-However, the reality of owning an electric car, certainly if you have off-street parking with a charger at home, is much less stressful.
+Such misconceptions undoubtedly contribute to ‘range anxiety’: the fear of being stranded due to running out of charge.
+However, the reality of owning an electric car – certainly if you have off-street parking with a charger at home – is far less stressful.

 The AA poll asked more than 14,500 drivers how often they thought electric cars needed to be rescued after running out of charge.